SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 ### Training dynamics (loss curves)
 From the training loss vs. epoch plot:

-- The **ANN** and **Single Step SNN** both start with relatively low loss and converge quickly.
+- The **ANN** starts with a much lower loss and converges the fastest.
+- The **single-step SNN** actually starts with the **highest** loss in epoch 1, but its loss drops sharply over the first few epochs and then tracks just above the ANN curve.
-- The **full SNN** starts with a much higher loss in the first epoch, then decays more slowly.
+- The **full SNN** also starts with a relatively high loss and decays more slowly than the ANN, staying a bit above the single-step SNN for most of training.

-This behaviour is expected.
+This behaviour is expected:

+- Both spiking models use LIF neurons and discrete spikes instead of smooth ReLU activations, which makes optimisation noisier and gradients less direct than in the ANN.
-- The full SNN must learn over **100 time steps** with **rate-encoded spike trains**, so its gradients are weaker and noisier.
+- The full SNN additionally has to propagate credit through **100 time steps** of rate-encoded spike trains, so its effective gradients are weaker and it takes longer to reach the same loss regime.
-- The ANN and Single Step SNN see a **clean, static input** and take larger effective gradient steps, so they reach low loss faster.

-By the final epochs, the SNN’s loss approaches the same regime as the non-spiking baselines, showing that a simple rate-encoded SNN can achieve competitive performance.
+- Despite these differences in training dynamics, by the final epochs all three models end up in a similar low-loss region, which lines up with their very close test accuracies.

 ### Spike-based computation (raster plot)
 The spike raster plot of the SNN’s output layer over time shows: